Let me guess, you’ve been pretty much everywhere in Europe, but never really thought of visiting Portugal.

 7Santos Festivities will rock your world.

 You can have music festivals, all kind of art events, but this is the real thing.
 In June, residents from both Lisboa – Santo António festivities – and Porto – São João festivities – flock to the most traditional neighbourhoods for the festivities in honour of the local saints.
 You don’t need to be religious though.
-But expect popular music, lots of dancing and party until dawn!
+Expect popular music, lots of dancing and party until dawn!

 8It possibly has Europe’s greatest climate.